Tabeer (TV series): Plot

 Tabeer (Iqra Aziz) is pregnant with her husband Yasir's child.
 Yasir (Imran Ashraf) works for Fawad.
 Fawad's mother is somewhat arrogant, but Fawad (Shehzad Sheikh) is a very generous and simple man.
-Fawad is married to Zarnish (Eshal Fayyaz) who gives birth to his child but dies of cancer.
+Fawad is married to Zarnish (Eshal Fayyaz), who gives birth to his child but dies of cancer.
 Yasir also dies in a car accident.
-Tabeer is in great shock and later gives birth to Yasir's son, who also dies later because of Ajju's (Ali Safina) carelessness.
+Tabeer is in great shock and later gives birth to Yasir's son, who also dies later because of Ajju's (Ali Safina's) carelessness.

-Sania (Hajra Yameen) is a very emotional character who loved Fawad madly but is depressed after being rejected.
-To lessen her pain, she joins a school where she meets a painter (Ahson Talish) who is also emotional after losing his wife.
+Sania (Hajra Yameen) is a very emotional character who loves Fawad madly but is depressed after being rejected.
+To lessen her pain, she joins a school where she meets a painter (Ahson Talish), who is also emotional after losing his wife.
 He starts to love Sania secretly.

-Tabeer feeds Fawad's child and after a series of ups and downs in her life Fawad marries her secretly in her house by the approval of Daadi (Azra Mansoor).
+Tabeer feeds Fawad's child, and after a series of ups and downs in her life, Fawad marries her secretly in her house with the approval of Daadi (Azra Mansoor).
 Meanwhile, Fawad's mother takes his proposal of marriage to Sania's house without his approval.
 After finding out, he calls Sania and tells her about his marriage to Tabeer.
-Sania's heart is broken again and she goes to her best friend the painter's house, but when she discovers that he left for London she panics and accidentally falls into a swimming pool.
+Sania's heart is broken again, and she goes to her best friend the painter's house, but when she discovers that he left for London, she panics and accidentally falls into a swimming pool.
 She is admitted to the hospital in serious condition.

-Fawad's brother (Raza Talish) returns from abroad and starts to take interest in Tabeer without knowing that she is his sister-in-law.
+Fawad's brother (Raza Talish) returns from abroad and starts to take an interest in Tabeer without knowing that she is his sister-in-law.
 After finding out, he grabs a pistol and tries to kill himself.
-Fawad tries to save him, but in the attempt is shot in the chest.
+Fawad tries to save him, but in the attempt, is shot in the chest.
 Finally, after much drama he is saved and Fawad's mother happily accepts Tabeer.
-Sania is proposed to by the painter and she accepts readily.
+Sania is proposed to by the painter and she accepts it readily.

 Seven years later, Tabeer is happy and living with Fawad and his child.